Corrective rape: Prevalence

 Corrective rape has been reported in countries across the world including Ecuador, Haiti, India, Jamaica, Kenya, Kyrgyzstan, the Netherlands, Nigeria, Peru, South Africa, Thailand, Uganda, Ukraine, the United Kingdom, the United States, and Zimbabwe.

 India

-According to statistics from the Crisis Intervention Team of LGBT Collective in Telangana, India, there have been 15 reported instances of corrective rape in the last five years.
-Corrective rape in India typically happens in order to protect the family name, to avoid shaming from religious communities, and to prevent abnormal perception by the surrounding community.
-In India, there is a general discomfort with discussing homosexuality, even if an individual identifies as homosexual.
-This discomfort comes from the overall negative attitude towards homosexuality and the fact is that individuals in India who identify as homosexual are victimized at a higher rate.
+According to statistics from the Crisis Intervention Team of LGBT Collective in Telangana, India, in 2024 there had been 15 reported instances of corrective rape in the previous five years.
+Corrective rape in India typically happens in order to protect the family name, and to prevent abnormal perception by the surrounding community.
+In India, there is a generally negative attitude towards homosexuality and the fact is that individuals in India who identify as homosexual are victimized at a higher rate.
 There is also a high level of negativity towards the trans community in India.
-Religious commitments tend to be very strong in traditional cultures and this is where much of the tension and poor perception came from.

 Jamaica

 Amnesty International has received reports of violence against lesbians in Jamaica, including rape and other forms of sexual violence.
 Lesbians reportedly have been attacked on the grounds of masculine physical appearance or other visible signs of sexuality.
 Some reports of abduction and rape come from inner-city communities, where local non-governmental organizations have expressed concerns about high incidents of violence against women.